twizzler-operating-system/rfcs/text/0012-random.md

 Why should we _not_ do this?

 Maintaining a pool of entropy (and a CSPRNG) requires some additional memory and CPU footprint.
-In addition, users might end up running their own CSPRNG seeded off of our pool, which might make the kernel's redundant.
-That said, since the kernel itself requires cryptographically secure RNG for object management and permissions I think it's more than worth exposing the same source of randomness into userspace, just so that userspace doesn't have to reimplement a source of entropy.
-Also all other common OS's have a source of randomness available.
+In addition, users might end up running their own CSPRNG seeded off of our pool, which might make the kernel's CSPRNG redundant.
+That said, since the kernel itself requires cryptographically secure RNG for object management and permissions.
+I think it's more than worth exposing the same source of randomness into userspace, just so that userspace doesn't have to reimplement a source of entropy.
+Also all other common modern OS's have a source of cryptographically secure randomness available to userspace.

 # Rationale and alternatives